There are nearly as many slots developers as there are casinos at which to play games.

 Slick 3D games and interesting features are NetEnt's big draw, and the firm's 'Touch' range of mobile slots caters for iOS and Android players.
 More basic progressives like Mega Fortune still prove popular.
 Until 2015, NetEnt's Mega Fortune held the world record for an online jackpot when a Scandinavian player won nearly €18 million playing the slot.

 NetEnt has also branched out into branded online slots.
-The innovative, and award-winning Aliens is based on the 1986 James Cameron sci-fi film, while the Scandie firm signed up to release a slot in 2016 based on the rock band, Guns N Roses.
+The innovative, and award-winning Aliens is based on the 1986 James Cameron sci-fi film, while the Scandie firm signed up to release a slot based on the rock band, Guns N Roses, which is now available to play.

 Bally has undergone many changes and takeovers over the years.
 The original Bally started out in the 1930s, and released many pioneering games during the following decades.
 The 1963 release, Money Honey, is seen as the pre-cursor to many modern land-based casino slots.
 A move into Las Vegas followed, with acquisitions of small casinos in the gambling mecca.
 Bally still parades its name over one of The Strip's top casinos.